 The Australian Disability Discrimination Act describes disability, which includes physical, intellectual, psychiatric, sensory, neurological and learning disability, physical disfigurement and the presence in the body of disease-causing organisms.

-Disability inclusion outlines Australia Awards – Africa’s ongoing commitment to include people with disabilities both as participants in and beneficiaries of the program (on an equitable platform with others).
-Disability inclusion activities aim to do the following:
+Disability inclusion outlines Australia Awards ongoing commitment to include people with disabilities both as participants in and beneficiaries of the program, and aims to:

 - Enhance the participation and empowerment of persons with disabilities as contributors, leaders and decision makers